keboola/papertrail-json-parser-chrome-extension/README.md

 # PaperTrail Linkificator Bookmarklet

-PLB helps you to linkify URLs in PaperTrail logs.
+This boormarklet helps you to create link from URLs in PaperTrail logs.

 The URLs can be escaped - eg.